facebook pixel code for steps initiative

 Social Enterprise Placements

-• Using Customer Relationship Management (CRM) systems to track, maintain, and strengthen relationships with clients and suppliers
+• CRM Systems & Relationship Stewardship: Learn how to use Customer Relationship Management (CRM) systems (such as Salesforce) to organize, track, and enhance relationships with clients, artists, and suppliers.

 Research Projects